justinmakaila/personal-site/src/public/resume.md

 - Driver and engineer note-taking
 - Rust, TypeScript, React Native, PostgreSQL, and Supabase

-### Motorsports Telemetry Tooling
+### Vast Technologies

+Customer-engagement focused CRM called Vast Reach, developed through a consulting agreement.

+- Modernization of legacy web-wrapper app to React Native
+- Development of v2 cross-platform web-app built with react-native and react-native-web
+- CI/D pipelines for all client-facing applications for rapid iteration on a small team

+### Racedirector Github Organization

-Open-source tooling for motorsport telemetry ingestion and analysis.
+Open-source tooling for simracing telemetry ingestion and analysis.

 - Rust telemetry parsers
-- gRPC and WebSocket services
+- gRPC and WebSocket services for remote, live telemetry access
-- CLI tooling for telemetry workflows
+- CLI tooling and plugins for telemetry workflows
+- OpenAPI client generation
+- OAuth client implementation for node.js and TypeScript

 ---